Cupra Leon review

 Weaknesses

 There’s absolutely loads of head room in the front of the Cupra Leon and its seats slide back a long way too.
-In fact we can confidently say that no matter how tall you are (within reason) you’ll fit just fine.
-And you’ll find an array of storage spots for all your accessories too.
+Plenty of shoulder room completes the package, making it a comfortable place for even your tallest and broadest friends.
+Better still, there’s also an array of storage spots for all your accessories.

-With the hatchback's rear seats in place, the boot takes up to six carry-on suitcases (below the parcel shelf), which is more than you’ll fit in a Focus ST hatchback or Golf GTI.
-The boot volume is 380 litres in most Cupra Leon hatchbacks, but the plug-in hybrids (PHEVs) get 270 litres because the hybrid kit steals some space.
+With the hatchback's rear seats in place, the boot takes up to six carry-on suitcases below the parcel shelf, which is more than you’ll fit in a Focus ST hatchback or Golf GTI.
+The boot volume is 380 litres in most Cupra Leon hatchbacks, but the e-Hybrid PHEVs get 270 litres because the hybrid kit steals some space.

 There’s a ski hatch for poking long, thin loads through, and the rear seat backs split 60/40 and fold down for when you’ve got something larger to transport.

-As you might expect, the Cupra Leon estate car brings even greater practicality, giving you 620 litres of boot space to play with.
-Again, going for a PHEV reduces boot space, as does having four-wheel drive.
+As you might expect, the Cupra Leon estate car brings even greater practicality, giving you 620 litres of boot space to play with – more than the VW Golf Estate R. Again, going for a PHEV reduces boot space, taking the figure down to 470 litres.

 Buying & owning